mrpejker/cardano-e2e-example/tutorial/server_side/off_chain.rst

 ==========

-The off-chain side of the server implementation is in charge of defining the interface for interacting from a client, and performing the necessary actions of each operation that basically consist of querying the blockchain and building transactions.
+The off-chain side of the server implementation is in charge of defining the interface for interacting with the client, and performing the necessary actions of each operation that basically consist of querying the blockchain and building transactions.
 We divide the :code:`OffChain` module in two: :code:`Interface` and :code:`Operations`.

 Inside :code:`Interface` we define the necessary types for specifying the endpoints that the PAB service will provide to the client, and a type for storing blockchain information that we want to communicate to the client.
 In `plutus-apps jargon` it corresponds to the `Schema` and the `Observable State`.